davidtkramer/canola/README.md

 sudo modprobe vcan
 ```

-Bring up can interface.
+Bring up CAN interface.
 Ensure bitrate argument matches your can device.

 ```
 ip link set can0 type can bitrate 500000 ip link set can0 up
 ```

-Verify can device is up.
+Verify CAN device is up.

 ```
 ip link show